 Exploration and evaluation expenditure include costs associated with exploring, investigating, examining, and evaluating an area of mineralization, and assessing the technical feasibility and commercial viability of extracting the mineral resource from that area.
-Exploration and evaluation expenditure incurred on an area where the commercial viability of extracting the mineral resource has not yet been established is expensed when incurred.
-Once the technical feasibility and commercial viability of extracting the mineral resource is demonstrable, then any further evaluation costs incurred are capitalized.
-The recoverability of the resource property is dependent on the successful development and commercial exploration, or alternatively, sale of the respective area of interest.
+Exploration and evaluation expenditure incurred on an area where the commercial viability of extracting the mineral resource

-An resource property is reclassified to mineral properties in PPE when the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
+A resource property is reclassified to mineral properties in PPE when the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
 Resource properties are assessed for impairment once it is determined that they are technically feasible and commercially viable, and any impairment loss is recognized before reclassification to mine properties.
 In addition, resource properties are assessed for indicators of impairment at each reporting period.
 No amortization is charged during the exploration and evaluation phase.